 Repower the receiver.
 The orange light on the receiver will flash rapidly, which means it's on binding mode.

 Turn on the radio and select bind mode.
 Wait a moment.
-It means bind successfully if the orange light on receiver is solid on.
+It means bind successfully if the orange light on the receiver is solid on.

-The manual below is available for flight controllers with native DSMX rx. --- BETAFPV F3 FC with DSMX Rx and OSD.
+The manual below is available for flight controllers with native DSMX RX. --- BETAFPV F3 FC with DSMX Rx and OSD.

 Click the bind-button meanwhile powering on the board, either by connecting the battery or USB power.
 Then the receiver will enter bind mode, indicated by quickly flashing red receiver LED.